adamjwehunt/api-pizzaClient/README.md

 # README

-This a standalone Rails api to serve Orders to a Pizza Client Coding Challenge: https://github.com/ajwehunt/pizzaClient
+A standalone Rails api to serve Orders to this Pizza Client: https://github.com/ajwehunt/pizzaClient

-This is my first first experience with Ruby on Rails.
+• This is my first experience with Ruby on Rails
+• Includes tests as well as the ability to Put and Delete, which will soon be added to the Pizza Client